 One of the amazing and free money management apps that you could use is Personal Capital.
 It features a dashboard that helps you to link your bank accounts and credit cards.
 This proves very handy to keep tabs on your entire net worth.

-Personal Capital also provides lots of analytical resources and access to a financial advisor who can help you create personalized money management and investment plan.
+Personal Capital also provides many analytical resources and access to a financial advisor who can help you create personalized money management and investment plans.

 Personal advice is one of the strongest features of this app because it helps you get expert advice on money management, which is tailored to suit your situation.
 This app is free of cost to download and use.
-And you can also create personal or business budgets with this app.
+You can also create personal or business budgets with this app.

 4. Pocket Guard

-If you’re looking for a simple yet highly efficient money management app, I recommend you to go for Pocket Guard.
+If you’re looking for a simple yet highly efficient money management app, I recommend going for Pocket Guard.
 This is one of the easy-to-use money management apps that link with your credit cards, debit cards, and bank accounts.
 You can also track your student loans through Pocket Guard.

 One of the best features of Pocket Guard is that you can set budgets for various expenses.
 It’s also possible to create expense heads for your specific needs.
 Pocket Guard then monitors your budgets and keeps track of whether you’re spending excess on things other than regular bills.